Vader, Washington: Beginnings and 20th century

 The Stillwater lumber mill was purchased by Weyerhaeuser in 1914.
 Despite the facility having a fire suppression system in place by 1915, the mill burned down on the evening of January 11, 1916; damages were estimated between $30,000 and $100,000.
 The mill was rebuilt but burned down again on the night of September 1, 1918.
 The fire began from an explosion in the boiler room when new equipment was being installed.
 Though the plane mill and dry kiln areas survived, the loss of timber and a rail engine were substantial.
 Damages were estimated at $125,000; the mill had only $35,000 in insurance coverage.
 A formal announcement was made the following month that the mill would not be rebuilt.
 The Stillwater timber holdings were sold to the Winlock Lumber Company, however, Stillwater's logging operations were briefly resumed in March 1919.
 One attempt to rebuild the mill was announced in December 1919.
 The effort did not materialize.

-The population may have reached as high as 5,000 residents during its peak.
-Various disasters and loss of employment led to a decline to the town.
-In 1914, a clay company burned down.
-A new, but smaller clay production plant began in 1920 but another fire decimated the facility in 1925.
+The population may have reached as high as 5,000 residents during its peak though official census records dispute the claim.
+The Little Falls Fire Clay Factory was operational in the early 1900s.
+Manufacturing a variety of clay products such as bricks and sewer pipes, the plant shut down after it was destroyed during a fire in 1914.
+A new, but smaller clay production facility began in 1920 but another fire decimated the factory in 1925.
+Various disasters and loss of employment from the closure of the clay factory and sawmill led to a decline to the town.